WHAT ARE SANCTIONS?

 In a period of human history when hunger and disease are scientifically solvable, depriving hundreds of millions from getting basic necessities is a crime against humanity.

 Below are several links to both U.S. and EU countries that use this form of economic warfare.
 The U.S. far exceeds any other country in the number of countries they have strangled with economic sanctions.
-(As of Fall 2019.)
+(As of 2022.)

 The Venezuelan ambassador to the United Nations, Samuel Moncada, spoke to the XVIII Summit of the Non-Aligned Movement held in Baku, Azerbaijan, Oct.
 26, 2019.
-Addressing the 120 countries represented, he denounced the imposition of arbitrary measures, called “sanctions” by the U.S., as “economic terrorism, which affects a third of humanity with more than 8,000 measures in 39 countries.”
+Addressing the 120 countries represented, he denounced the imposition of arbitrary measures, called “sanctions” by the U.S., as “economic terrorism, which affects a third of humanity with more than 8,000 measures.”

 This terrorism, he said, constitutes a “threat to the entire system of international relations and is the greatest violation of human rights in the world.

 Bosnia and Herzegovina,

 Congo – DR,

 Korea – DPRK,